sheltermanager/asm3/doc/manual/wordkeys.rst

     Additional fields on the current owner can be accessed via CurrentOwnerFIELDNAME ReservedOwnerName
-    The name of the person with an active reserve on the animal ReservedOwnerAddress
+    The name of the person with an active reserve on the animal ReservedOwnerTitle
+    The title of the reserving person ReservedOwnerFirstname / ReservedOwnerForenames
+    The first name of the reserving person ReservedOwnerLastname / ReservedOwnerSurname
+    The last name of the reserving person ReservedOwnerAddress
     Reserved owner's address
 ReservedOwnerTown